Menu

 Kelly Minas

-Director for Center Evaluation
+Executive Director for Center Evaluation and Funded Programs

 Kelly Minas designs and directs evaluation processes for grants, resource consulting, and educational programs at the Center for Congregations.
 Kelly received an undergraduate degree in American culture from Vassar College, where she was active in interfaith work on campus, and a master’s degree in contemporary sociology from the University of Leicester in England.